Community lauds champions who help kids, families

 Melissa Blackman, assistant superintendent to student support services for Highlands County schools.
 Blackman has been a child mentor for 29 years, working up from paraprofessional, teacher, behavior specialist, to assistant principal, and principal.
 According to Marine, “Blackman’s driving passion is to help every child know they deserve for doors to be open for them.”

-Pat Clayton, coach and aquatics director at Sebring High School, speaks to every one of her students every day, “especially the ones who have been abused or hurt need to be loved and shown they are cared about,” Marine told the audience.
-Clayton believes preparing children for the future is about facilitating the learning process to increase potential and attend to the needs, feelings, and experiences of the children.
+Pat Caton, teacher, coach and aquatics director at Sebring High School, speaks to every one of her students every day, “especially the ones who have been abused or hurt need to be loved and shown they are cared about,” Marine told the audience.
+Cayton believes preparing children for the future is about facilitating the learning process to increase potential and attend to the needs, feelings, and experiences of the children.

 Amberlee Rogers, academic coach at Lakeview Christian School and volunteer at Woodlawn Elementary, and the Worthy & Known Family Project.
 She is also on track to become a “Trust-Based Relational Intervention practitioner to help vulnerable children.
 She has worked with children from preschool through 12th grade.
 She loves “the pleasure of watching several students who became ‘my kids’ walk across the stage and receive their diplomas.”